Razumovskyy/MARFA/README.md

 # MARFA
 ## Overview
 MARFA (Molecular Atmospheric Absorption with Rapid and Flexible Analysis) is a versatile tool designed to calculate volume absorption coefficients or monochromatic absorption cross-sections using initial spectroscopic data from sources such as the HITRAN and HITEMP databases.
-With MARFA, users can generate absorption look-up tables for each atmospheric level simultaneously within seconds.
-These look-up tables are produced in a binary format, making them easily integrable into radiative transfer codes.
+With MARFA, users can generate absorption PT-tables (look-up tables) for each atmospheric level simultaneously within seconds.
+These PT-tables are produced in a binary format, making them easily integrable into radiative transfer codes.
 Originally developed to facilitate the modeling of radiative transfer in Venus's atmosphere, MARFA's flexible design allows it to be adapted to a wide range of spectroscopic and atmospheric scenarios.

 In addition to using and contributing to the source code, it is recommended to interact with the web interface of the tool to better understand its capabilities.
 The web interface can be accessed at: <URL>